Co-Curricular Club Expo

 You must be able to commit to Resolutions for an entire year.

 Costs: Big Sing entry and transport – approx $20pp.
-National Finale for 2023 is in Auckland, so costs are likely to be around $700pp if Resolutions is accepted.
+National Finale for 2024 is in Wellington, so costs are likely to be around $900 – $950pp if Resolutions is accepted.

 Uniform: Resolutions uniform hire $30 per year, black shoes